Huntington, New York: Private schools

-Local media
+Media

 Several weekly newspapers cover local news exclusively, including The Long-Islander, since 1838 as well as The Times of Huntington by TBR News Media.
 The Village Connection Magazine, published by Jim Savalli, is a lifestyle and entertainment magazine dedicated to the town of Huntington.
-Additionally, Patch, an online-only news website formerly owned by AOL; HuntingtonNow.com, a digital news site owned by a local resident and published since 2018; and the Huntington Buzz, an online-only news website that is independently owned; cover hyper-local news on issues, people and events in Huntington.
+Additionally, Patch, an online-only news website formerly owned by AOL – as well as the Huntington Buzz, an online-only news website that is independently owned – cover hyper-local news on issues, people, and events in Huntington.

-In popular culture

-Huntington is the setting of the long-running comic strip The Lockhorns.

-Huntington is the basis for the television series The Wonder Years.

-Huntington is the town in which the American sitcom Growing Pains supposedly takes place.
-However, Robin Hood Lane, the street address of the Seaver family's home, is fictional.
-The show's creator, Neal Marlens, grew up in Huntington.

-The Village of Northport was mentioned in episode 6 of the 2012 NBC drama series Smash.